 Steve enjoys meeting with homeowners and helping them solve their basement water issues, enabling them to get more out of their homes.
 Steve lives in Seymour, CT and in his spare time enjoys golf, soccer and football.

 Before, this Milford home had inadequate flooring in the basement.
-Inadequate tile flooring (like this basement use to have) can cause for cold and uncomfortable underfoot.
-The cause of this problem is that there is no thermal break protecting the basement from the environment.
+Typical tile flooring installed right against the concrete foundation (like this basement use to have) can cause a cold and uncomfortable surface.
+The cause of this problem is that there is no thermal break protecting the flooring from the cold and wet foundation.
 The homeowner wanted to be comfortable in his own basement and decided to work with the experts at Connecticut Basement Systems.

 The solution was to install ThermalDry Floor beige tiles.
 One of the great benefits of this product is that there is a thermal barrier that makes the flooring 8-10 degrees warmer compared to traditional tile.
 These tiles are also attractive in any basement and are mold and water resistant.
 This is exactly what the homeowner wanted and was pleased with his transformed basement!